ICC Men's T20I Team Rankings: Historical rankings

 This table lists the teams that have historically held the highest rating since the T20I rankings was introduced.
 In April 2018, the ICC decided to grant full T20I status to all its members.
 As a result, ratings of leading teams since 2018 have been considerably higher, and cannot be directly compared to those before that date.

+Summary

 The summary of teams that have held the highest rating by days, are: